 We have built up strong relationships with the publishing sector and we are in the very fortunate position of having a great supply of brand new books.
 It’s important to ensure that the books we are sending are of a high standard and will be relevant and useful to those who read them.
 Many of the texts we send are academic, such as legal and medical books and it is therefore important that they are up to date.

 We pride ourselves on the fact that we only send new and relevant books to our partners that are carefully selected by our selection team, which is led by a qualified librarian.

 Where does your money come from?

 Book Aid International receives no government funding and we are entirely dependent on voluntary donations to continue our work.
 Just over half of our income comes from individuals, many of whom are members of our Reverse Book Club.
 The rest of our income comes from trusts, corporate donors, our major donor programme and community fundraising.
-We have a wonderful and loyal network of supporters and we simply could not continue our work to support libraries, learning and literacy in sub-Saharan Africa without them.
+We have a wonderful and loyal network of supporters and we simply could not continue our work without them.
+Find out how you can support our work

 Why are the books you send in English?